fabianschuiki/OpenSkyscraper/README.md

 number of locations for this file.
 Check the `WindowsNEExecutable.cpp.15, load: from .../SIMTOWER.EXE` lines of output for a list of locations.

+If you instead wish to use the SIMTOWER.EX_ compressed from the disk, you must build with the optional dependency of libmspack.
+As long as you have it installed in your system when you run "cmake .." then it should be picked up.

 What is being tested?
 ---------------------